Are you looking for a super quick and easy Valentine’s Day sensory bottle recipe for your Preschool or Pre-K classroom?

 Valentine Sensory Bottle Supplies

-This Valentine sensory bottle is so easy to make, it will take you just a few minutes to put together.
+This Valentine discovery bottle is so easy to make, it will take you just a few minutes to put together.
+My students love sensory bottles!
 Here’s what you need to get started.

-- Plastic Water Bottle (I used a plastic VOSS water bottle)
+- Plastic Bottle (I used a plastic VOSS water bottle)

 - Warm Water